After arm surgery recommended, Ohtani has big night at plate

 The club said the Japanese star had an MRI earlier in the day that revealed the problem in his ulnar collateral ligament.

-“There’s more questions out there right now than answers.
-We’ll take it one step at a time,” manager Mike Scioscia said.
-“There’s a lot of consulting that Shohei will do with doctors and just see what the best course of action is, and we’ll see where we are.”

-Ohtani’s homers were both towering drives into the right-field seats.
-With his second two-homer game, the designated hitter tied Kenji Johjima’s 2006 major league record of 18 homers in a season by a Japanese rookie.
+Ohtani’s homers on Wednesday were both towering drives pulled into the right-field seats against right-handed relievers Austin Bibens-Dirkx and Eddie Butler.
+With his second two-homer game, Ohtani tied Kenji Johjima’s 2006 major league record of 18 homers in a season by a Japanese rookie.

 Andrelton Simmons also homered for the Angels and drove in three runs.